Hangsolow/netcore-preview/README.md

 ---

-This repository is a preview providing early access to the latest Optimizely (formerly Episerver) product packages targeting .NET 5.
-Please use GitHub issues to provide feedback regarding any specific issues you have encountered when upgrading your add-ons or projects.
+This repository is a fork of https://github.com/episerver/netcore-preview intended to be a sample for dotnet 5 for use in blogposts and the like

 ## The solution